Ancient stories with the latest technology

 The Grote Kerk is the home to many animals.
 Some 450 bats, each on their own floor, are living high up near the roof.
 You won’t be able to see the bats, but if you have the courage you can see the mummified cat.
 It was for sale in an antiques shop in Utrecht and the legend goes that it was a medieval sacrifice; the cat was immured during the reconstruction of the Grote Kerk for good fortune.
 Do you think that’s true?
 Find out and unravel the mystery of our pet cat.

-Climb the steps to the top of the church tower.
-A dazzling animation will entertain you along the way, inspired by the visual artists who brought a new leash of life to Veere.
+A dazzling animation, inspired by the visual artists who brought a new leash of life to Veere.
 After 1860 Veere slowly turned into a ghost town.
 However, dozens of painters fell in love with the quiet, picturesque streets and its unique location by the waterside of Lake Veere.
 Dive deeply into the paintings and be carried away by the brush strokes of the unique light here in Zeeland.
 It’s a kaleidoscopic experience.
-The absolute highlight is the magnificent view from the top.